softlayer/terraform-provider-softlayer/docs/resources/softlayer_bare_metal.md

 * `quote_id` | *int*
     * Create a pre-set configured bare metal server or custom bare metal server using the quote.
     * If quote_id is defined, the terraform uses specifications in the quote to create a bare metal server.
-    * You can find the quote id by navigating on the portal to _Account > Sales > Quotes_, taking note of the id number in `QUOTE ID` column.
+    * You can find the quote id by navigating on the portal to _Account > Sales > Quotes_ .
     * *Optional*

 ## Attributes Reference